sogeuni/sogeuni.github.io/content/abs/commands/system-and-administrative-commands.md

 **hostname**

 Lists the system's host name.
 This command sets the host name in an /etc/rc.d setup script (/etc/rc.d/rc.sysinit or similar).
-It is equivalent to **uname -n**, and a counterpart to the [[../beyond-the-basic/another-look-at-variables#^HOSTNAMEREF|$HOSTNAME]] internal variable.
+It is equivalent to **uname -n**, and a counterpart to the [[another-look-at-variables#^HOSTNAMEREF|$HOSTNAME]] internal variable.

 ```bash
 bash$ hostname